mapattacker/datascience/evaluation.rst

 **1. Confusion Matrix**

 Plain vanilla matrix.
+Not very useful as does not show the labels

 >>> print sklearn.metrics.confusion_matrix(test_target,predictions)
 [[14  0  0]
  [ 0 13  0]
  [ 0  1 10]]

-With pandas crosstab
+With pandas crosstab.
+Convert encoding into labels and put the two pandas series into a crosstab.

 confusion = pd.crosstab(Original, Predicted)
 confusion